bonniss/blueform/README.md

 #### The field

 Obviously, we start with a native HTML input.
-A minimal one just:

-- knows nothing about the form layout
-- knows nothing about submission
-- only implements the field contract

 ```tsx
 import { useField } from "blueform"